Rooholla-KhorramBakht/Go2Py/docs/setup.md

 ```bash
 nameserver 8.8.8.8
 ```
-**Note:** Similarly to the host computer, you can make save this configuration using the `iptables-persistent` tool.
+**Note:** Similar to the host computer, you can save this configuration using the `iptables-persistent` tool.

 If everything has been successful, you should be able to access the internet on the robot.
 Run `ping 8.8.8.8` and `ping www.google.com` to verify this.